Skip to main content

 FIND-004HighSmart Wallet AA bypass✅ Closed_requesterCheck enforces msg.sender == requester for state transitions; closed in level0/request.ts + BuyerOrchestrator.ts

-FIND-005MediumFee bps validation✅ ClosedplatformFeeBps ≤ 500 capped in kernel constant; admin cannot exceed
+FIND-005MediumFee BPS validation✅ ClosedplatformFeeBps ≤ 500 capped in kernel constant; admin cannot exceed

 FIND-006MediumMIN_FEE enforcement✅ Closed$0.05 USDC floor moved from SDK convention to on-chain check in _payoutProviderAmount (V3)